thruston/python-tablinum/README.md

 ### Usage from the command line

-The package provides a command line filter "entry point" called `tabble`.
+The package provides a command line filter "entry point" called `tablinum_filter`.
 This  lets you get use Tablinum from the command line.
-After successful installtion you should be able to do `tabble --h` to get this:
+After successful installtion you should be able to do `tablinum_filter --h` to get this:

-    usage: tabble [-h] [--file FILE] [agenda [agenda ...]]
+    usage: tablinum_filter [-h] [--file FILE] [agenda [agenda ...]]

     positional arguments:
       agenda       [delimiter.maxsplit] [verb [option]]...